peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 ![inline](QSkinny.png)

-^ Qsk / SG: synchronisation points, QtWidgets doesn't have those ^ raster paint engine: There is also X11 and OpenGL paint engine
+^ Qsk / SG: synchronisation points, QtWidgets doesn't have those ^ raster paint engine: There is also X11 paint engine and in Qt4 OpenGL paint engine

 ---